mambalex/Instacram/backend/README.md

+# How to get started with the backend

 1. You can use virtual env to create a space in which the backend can run without clashing with any other python packages and issues on your local account.